Moreholidays February Umbrella Day

 Today is Play Tennis Day, and a great day to play.
 After all, it’s the objective of this February 23 holiday.
 Millions of us, young and old, play this high-energy game.
 Because it is mid-winter, you may be limited to an indoor court if available.
 Or, perhaps you will play table tennis.

 Millions of Americans enjoy playing tennis.
 In addition to being a good sport, it’s good exercise, too.
+If you are looking to get in shape and keep in shape, then this is the sport for you.

 Most Famous Table Tennis Player: Forrest Gump in the classic mega-movie Forrest Gump.